-Task Assessment session Assessment scheduling T Task 1 1 Taken on a day specified by Pearson, with all students beginning the task at the same time.
+Task Assessment session Assessment scheduling Tim Task 1 1 Taken on a day specified by Pearson, with all students beginning the task at the same time.
 Centres may arrange a supervised rest break as appropriate.
-Task 2a 2 Taken in a single session at a time specified by Pearson. d 2h 0 m Task 2b 3 Taken in a single session at a time specified by Pearson.
-3h 0 m Task 3a 4 Taken in a single session at a time specified by Pearson.
-1h 15m Task 3b 5 Observation and recording of a practical activity, completed in an individual slot scheduled by the Provider within a one-week window.
-Task 4a 6 Observation and recording of a practical activity, completed in an individual slot scheduled by the Provider within a one-week window. l slot (slot) Task 4b 7 Taken in a single session at a time specified by Pearson.
+Task 2a 2 Taken in a single session at a time specified by Pearson.
+2h 0 m Task 2b 3 Taken in a single session at a time specified by Pearson. d 3h 0 m Task 3a 4 Taken in a single session at a time specified by Pearson.
+Task 3b 5 Observation and recording of a practical activity, completed in an individual slot scheduled by the Provider within a one-week window.
+Task 4a 6 Observation and recording of a practical activity, completed in an individual slot scheduled by the Provider within a one-week window. completed in an individual slot (slot) ed by the Provider within a one-week Task 4b 7 Taken in a single session at a time specified by Pearson.
 Task 5 8 Taken in a single session at a time specified by Pearson.
 3h 0m